 A self-paced, free online course combining analysis of the Rules, interactive assessments and application of the Rules to real life situations, with a certificate issued at completion.
-Available in October 2013.

 A guide to gender-sensitive monitoring:

 A guide to help bodies monitoring places of detention incorporate a gender perspective into their work and address violence against women and girls in detention.
 Jointly published with the Association for the Prevention of Torture.